-In 2018, you can sock away $18,000 in your 401(k) or other employer-sponsored retirement plan, plus an additional $6,000 in catch-up contributions if you're age 50 or older.
+In 2020, you can sock away $19,500 in your 401(k) or other employer-sponsored retirement plan, plus an extra $6,000 in “catch-up” contributions if you'll be at least age 50 this year.

-2. Consider converting some cash to a Roth
+2. Consider converting to a Roth

 3. Offset capital gains with capital losses

-Tax-loss harvesting is a complex name for a simple idea, which is simply selling off stocks and funds that have lost value to offset gains from the sale of winning investments.
-If you hold investments outside your tax-exempt or tax-deferred retirement accounts, you may want to look at your sales this year to see if you can lower your tax burden by selling off some poor performers.
+“Tax-loss harvesting” is a complex name for a simple idea: selling stocks and funds that have lost value to offset taxes on profits from sales of those that have gained value.
+If you hold investments outside your tax-favored retirement accounts, and you’ve made money by selling some this year, see if you can lower your tax burden by selling some poor performers.

 4. Plan ahead for education expenses

 With a state-based 529 plan, each parent and grandparent can give up to $15,000 per year, tax free, to help fund a child’s college or some K-12 expenses.
 (If you’re lucky enough to have had a windfall this year, you can snag up to five years of gift-tax exclusions and set aside up to $75,000 in a 529 plan in a single year.)
 The investments in 529s grow tax deferred, and withdrawals are federal tax free when used toward qualified education costs.
 What’s more, many states offer residents tax breaks on 529 contributions or withdrawals too.

 With private college costs averaging more than $60,000 per year and rising, it's never too soon to start saving.

 Have you grown your family this year?
 Bought a house?
 Started a business?
 The insurance coverage you had at the start of the year may not be enough for your needs in the new year.